 Digital Twins go one step beyond SCADA systems: data is immediately available, usable, and ready for analysis.
 They make it easy to explore data coming from your SCADA system without impacting live operations.
 The only processing speed hindrance could be your company’s bandwidth.
 Even with bandwidth limitations, processing delays are usually a fraction of the other data solutions listed here.

-With Braincube-powered Digital Twins, teams have continuous access to contextualized data that can be used in software for analysis, optimization, and other continuous improvement efforts.
+With Braincube-powered Digital Twins, teams have continuous access to contextualized data that can be used in software for data analysis and visualization, optimization, and other continuous improvement efforts.
 These software tools may include Braincube’s BI apps, Tableau, RapidMiner, or a variety of other systems.
 This facilitates faster decision-making, innovation, and troubleshooting.

 The ability to scale a data management system is a vital aspect to consider when choosing which route to go.
 Ensuring data solutions are interoperable across your infrastructure is key to scaling successfully.

 Like other traditional data management systems—data lakes, data warehouses, and databases—SCADA systems run on servers and have a traditional storage architecture.
 These hardware limitations mean that a SCADA system’s performance will be drastically impacted as new users are added to the system and start pulling data.
 In other words, the system’s architecture means it can only handle so many requests at a given time.